-Individuals with allergic reactions to eggs must be very careful about what they eat, always checking food labels and ingredient lists meticulously.
-Since this can be a pain-staking process, our NYC allergy specialists have provided some lists below that can help you identify egg ingredients so that you know what products to avoid.
+Individuals with allergic reactions to eggs must be very careful about what they eat, always checking food labels and ingredient lists.
+Since this can be a painstaking process, our NYC allergy specialists have provided an egg allergy food list that can help you identify egg ingredients so that you know what products to avoid.

 Even tiny amounts of egg can cause an allergic reaction, including anaphylaxis (a life-threatening condition).
 The most common reactions are the result of someone eating or drinking a food that contains eggs.
 However, reactions can also occur after non-oral exposure, including immunization with an egg-containing vaccine.
 We recommend consulting our asthma and allergy clinic to help you decide if an immunization is safe for you or your child.

 Your allergist can diagnose an egg allergy through egg allergy testing, most commonly a skin-prick test.
 It is the most used allergy test to diagnose food and environmental allergies.
 This test is convenient and takes just 15 minutes to for results to show.

 In cases where a skin test can’t be performed, a blood test can diagnose your allergy.
 It works by measuring immunoglobulin (IgE), an antibody that your immune system develops in response to a specific allergen.
 This test is recommended for those with long-term skin conditions, such as eczema.
 Ask your doctor which allergy test is best for you.

 Treating an egg allergy begins with avoidance.
 Carefully read labels before consuming any new food products.
 When dining out, ask to see an allergen menu before you order.
 This will help prevent any allergic reactions.

 Since egg allergy is a severe food allergy, you should also carry an epinephrine auto-injector.
 Epinephrine is currently the only effective treatment for allergy-induced anaphylaxis.
 Your doctor can prescribe an EpiPen or Auvi-Q for emergency situations.